ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 The last step is to simplify.
 Use tools and techniques like Kanban, Slack, and VSTS.
 We'll discuss tools in more detail in a moment.

-To learn more about the Rangers evolution from a rigid, well-defined and common framework, to flexible, self-managed and self-organized teams check out our free e-book, [Managing Agile Open-Source Software Projects with Microsoft Visual Studio Online](https://blogs.msdn.microsoft.com/microsoft_press/2015/04/09/free-ebook-managing-agile-open-source-software-projects-with-microsoft-visual-studio-online/)

 ### Why transform?

 > [!NOTE]